 Video Intervention

 The video intervention is a central component of our study and was designed with input from autistic self-advocates from China, Malaysia, the Netherlands, and New Zealand to ensure authenticity and relevance.
-In total it was 6.21 minutes in length and was hosted on the bilibili platform (see supplemental materials for link).
+In total, it was 6.21 minutes in length and was hosted on the bilibili platform (see supplemental materials for link).
 The video made use of stock visuals to represent the target audience and presented using a neutral voice-over.
 For accessibility, all spoken information was provided in both Chinese and English subtitles.
 The video’s content was organized into three distinct modules.
 The first module introduces viewers to core autism traits, including challenges in social reciprocity and differences in sensory processing and was derived from current research evidence and the DSM-5 and ICD-11.
 The second module employs simulated learning scenarios that illustrate practical examples—like strategies to support peers experiencing sensory overload—thus contextualizing the challenges within everyday academic environments.
 The third module features personal testimonials from autistic university students, providing first-hand narratives derived from contributions by the advisory group of autistic students.
 These accounts illuminate the real-world impact of these challenges and the strengths inherent within the neurodiversity paradigm.